Ihor0k/User-manager/README.md

-Demo application with Spring and Angular
+Demo application with Spring and Hibernate